Boulder Station

 Comps?
 Every hour of play equals $1 in comps, with a maximum of $12 for any 24 hours.
 That seems pretty stingy to us.
 Maybe if you play for 24 hours straight they'll let you have a $12 meal then crash under one of the poker tables.

 How Good Are the Players?
 Like most locals joints, the crowd here tends to be good at poker, but not good enough to go hunting dimwits on the Strip.
-Expect some silly loose play on weekends, but tighter on weekdays.
+Expect some silly loose action.

 What Else Do I Need to Know?
 They offer some jumbo progressive jackpots.